catspeed-cc/tew-829dru-goldrepo/README.md

 - Ideally we would preserve the redundant bootloader/rootfs functionality

 							################
 							## KNOWN UART ##
 							################

 UART HEADER:	is a 4 pin header in the back of the router behind the metal heatsink

-PIN 1:			Is marked by silkscreened hollow triangle
-Pin 1: 			If facing router, with ports & lights in front of you, pin 1 is on the left.
+PIN 1:			Is marked by a white silkscreened hollow triangle Pin 1: 			If facing router, with ports & lights in front of you, pin 1 is on the left.

 Pin							FUNCTION